 Capcom has many popular intellectual properties, as they are one of the largest software companies in the world.
 These franchises include Final Fight, Okami, Darkstalkers, Marvel vs. Capcom, Captain Commando, Ghosts 'n Goblins, Bionic Commando, Phoenix Wright, Lost Planet, Dead Rising, Zack & Wiki, and Strider.

 Mascot and Yashichi

 Capcom's first mascot was Captain Commando (note that the first three letters of each word forms the word "CapCom"), from the game Captain Commando as well as the NES game Section Z. He has gone on to appear in many of Capcom's fighting games, including Marvel vs. Capcom.
 Mega Man is now considered to be Capcom's mascot, because of the large amount of games in the franchise and the popularity of the franchise.
-Ryu, from Street Fighter, could also be considered one of Capcom's mascot, but Ryu is more thought of as the face of the Street Fighter franchise, and sometimes as the face for the fighting genre.
+Ryu, from Street Fighter, could also be considered one of Capcom's mascot, but Ryu is more thought of as the face of the Street Fighter franchise.

 The Yashichi is an item that appears in many of Capcom's games.
 Usually, it acts as health restoration or a power-up.
 It is a red circle that has something resembling a pinwheel on it.
 The Yashichi was first in Capcom's very first game, Vulgus, as an enemy, and has gone on to appear in Mega Man and many other games (albeit with a more helpful role).